paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 #### Other columns

-The other columns of a data row correspond to the values of properties of a class instance.
+The other columns of a data row correspond to the values of imageProperties of a class instance.
 For example, the second row of the `Person` sheet corresponds to the person Andrew Bolton.
 Andrew Bolton has a `familyName` `Bolton` and `givenName` `Andrew`, as in the screenshot below.

 ![Screenshot of a data row](data-row.png)